Hybrid Search

 BM25: The Keyword Engine

-BM25 (Best Matching 25) is the industry-standard keyword ranking algorithm.
-It scores documents based on term frequency (TF) and inverse document frequency (IDF), with saturation to prevent keyword stuffing.
+BM25 (Best Matching 25) is the industry-standard keyword ranking algorithm, used in Elasticsearch, Solr, and Lucene since the mid-2000s.
+It scores documents based on term frequency and inverse document frequency, with saturation to prevent keyword stuffing.

 from rank_bm25 import BM25Okapi